YTasheva/EasyShip/README.md

 ## API Documentation

 - API documentation is available to provide detailed information on endpoints, request/response formats, and usage examples.
-Refer to the [docs website] (https://docs.shipping360.pitneybowes.com/docs/) for comprehensive API documentation.
+Refer to the https://docs.shipping360.pitneybowes.com/docs/ for comprehensive API documentation.

 ## Presentation Slides

-- The presentation slides for this project are available at the following link: [EasyShip Presentation](https://docs.google.com/presentation/d/1woZTMol0gyt9CoVaGTZaJUQrIompAaDguUSXlBGqLR8/embed?rm=minimal&start=true&loop=true&delayms=3000")
+- The presentation slides for this project are available at the following link: [EasyShip Presentation](https://docs.google.com/presentation/d/1woZTMol0gyt9CoVaGTZaJUQrIompAaDguUSXlBGqLR8/edit?usp=sharing)

 ## Contributing